 ABOUT

-Andjeas Ejiksson is an artist, writer, and filmmaker based in Stockholm, Sweden, whose work moves across literature, film, and research, exploring how ideologies take shape—how cultural imaginaries are built, translated, and transformed.
+Andjeas Ejiksson is an artist, writer, and filmmaker based in Stockholm, Sweden, whose work moves across literature, film, and research, exploring how ideologies take shape and how cultural imaginaries are built, translated, and transformed.
 He currently holds a research position at Gothenburg University, where he is developing a series of films that investigate how foreign voices of translation surface within audiovisual culture.
-His vision is to create films where form and content are inseparable, and where the voices of translation are not just a function, but an active, shaping force.
+His vision is to create films where voices of translation are not just functions, but an active, shaping force.
 Central to this project is an exploration of voice-over translation and the distribution of foreign film during the Soviet perestroika, how expressions of love and sexuality were translated, regulated, and controlled in the Soviet era, and how public discourses on sexuality shifted in post-Soviet contexts throughout the 1990s.

 CONTACT